848dkn/SLE777/README.md

 mean_median_lengths
 ```
-###2.3 Calculate the Length of All Coding Sequences and Create a Boxplot
 #### Input: The ```width``` function is used to calculate the length (in base pairs) of each coding sequence (CDS) for both E. coli and Mycoplasma hyopneumoniae.
 The lengths are then stored in a ```data.frame``` that includes the organism's name and the corresponding sequence lengths.
 Using ```ggplot2```, a boxplot is created to visualize the distribution of coding sequence lengths for both organisms.
 Additionally, the ```mean``` and ```median``` functions are used to calculate the average and median lengths of coding sequences for both organisms.